-214. CHORAL LITERATURE.
-(Summer Session only.)
+214. CHORAL LITERATURE (Summer Session only.)
 Four hours credit.
 A study of choral literature for high school and community groups.
 The mixed chorus, girls' glee club, boys' glee club, the small vocal ensemble, and literature for church choirs.
 All examples will be read by the class.

 215. INSTRUMENTAL LITERATURE.
-(Summer Session only.)
-Four hours credit.
+Three hours credit.

-A study of instrumental literature for school groups: the high school band and orchestra; materials for class and individual instruction; and literature for the small instrumental ensemble.
+A study of instrumental literature for school groups-the high school band and orchestra; materials for class and individual instruction; and literature for the small instrumental ensemble.

-216. METHODS AND MATERIALS FOR CLASS VOICE INSTRUCTION.
+216. METHODS AND MATERIALS FOR CLASS VOICE INSTRUC-TION.
 (Summer Session only.)
 Four hours credit.